 A device model is a Collection Zone's representation of a device's characteristics and capabilities.
-Modeled data is also leveraged in Smart Views.
-It's important to understand that modeling is not monitoring; it does not collect performance data.
+Modeled data is also used in Smart Views.
+It's important to understand that modeling is not monitoring because it doesn't collect performance data.

 Zenoss Cloud uses plug-in maps to map real world information into the standard model.
 Input to the plug-ins can come from a number of different sources (SNMP, SSH, WinRM, etc).
 Selection of plug-ins to run against a device is done by matching the plug-in name against the bound modeler plugins.